Falconry training and technique: Jesses

 The swivel is to prevent tangling and twisting of the leash or tether when the bird is active but not hunting.
 The swivel consists of two parts that twist freely, each with a metal hoop on the end.
 The swivel may be traditional, or modified.
 The modified swivel has much larger metal hoops than the traditional.
 While swivels have been made of cloth or other materials in the past, most modern falconers use metal swivels.
-See Falconer's knot for more information about tying off the bird to the glove?

 When using Aylmeri jesses, there are usually two sets of straps; the mews strap, for manning and tethering the bird, and flying straps.
 The flying straps are lighter and smaller for hunting; the mews straps are heavy and less likely to break with stress.

 Most importantly, hunting/flying jesses do not have the slit which can often get caught on a branch or bush, leaving the bird hanging too high up in the tree to be retrieved.
 Since using mews jesses in the field is dangerous to the bird, educated falconers no longer risk them.
 Instead, they are changed out before the bird is released to fly free, and the mews jesses returned into the grommets after the free-flight is over and the bird is safely in hand.

 Jesses and anklets need to be replaced periodically, and checked for fit if they are causing injury.